hanneshofmann/c8y-docs/content/concepts/applications-bundle/web-applications.md

 <img src="/images/users-guide/Administration/admin-app-switcher.png" alt="App switcher">

 The {{< product-c8y-iot >}} UI itself is built around a framework based on AngularJS and Bootstrap, the modern HTML5 web application frameworks.
 It is designed in a modular fashion around a set of plugins so that developers can create their own configurations of the {{< product-c8y-iot >}} user interfaces.
-For more information on developing plugins, refer to [Web SDK for plugins](/web/overview).
+For more information on developing plugins, refer to the [Web SDK guide](/web/overview).

 ### Deploying web applications